Linkedin automation tools can be great for prospecting. It can save you a lot of time, streamline your workflow, and help you create a larger network.

 Zopto

-This Linkedin automation software is also handy.
+This LinkedIn automation software is also handy.
 Zopto uses a dedicated IP address, which is great for not getting your account blocked.
 Besides this, you can also filter your ideal customers.
 Zopto is quite costly, though, so it would be wise to compare each of the best automation tools and see which will work best for you.

 The Most Important Thing to Remember:

 Because you can still be a spammer, even if you use the best tools, if you’re still sending out messages that people don’t want to see, you can get blocked due to lousy engagement rates.
-By telling people “buy my stuff, buy my stuff” each and every day, it’s a recipe for disaster.
+By telling people “Buy my stuff, buy my stuff” each and every day, it’s a recipe for disaster.
 The trick is not to send out messages that people hate.

-However, if you’re using something like Expandi, you can use that tool in a very good way; by using tons of personalization and engaging with people, you are using Linkedin as intended.
+However, if you’re using something like Expandi, you can use that tool in a very good way; by using tons of personalization and engaging with people, you are using LinkedIn as intended.

-The reality is that automation tools are not wrong, but rather how you use the tool that can make it wrong or right.
 If you’re using automation tools the wrong way, it will be bad.
-But if you’re using these tools the right way, you can be sure of Linkedin marketing success.
+But if you’re using these tools the right way, you can be sure of LinkedIn marketing success.
 Automation is just a multiplier.
 What you put in is what you’re going to get out.

 So if you’re not receiving replies or proper engagement, then automation is the last thing that you need.
 Instead, work at getting your engagement metrics up before using any kind of automation tools.